- Notice about the use of data

 Release version H: April 2019

 PublicAPI is the name given to the application programming interface (API) for extracting department data from CLWRota or Medirota in XML format.

 This release of the PublicAPI documentation is intended for use by client departments and partner organisations.
-This version F document follows the previous release version F of November 2017, following the expansion of the API to Medirota.
+This version includes an addition to the leave URL scheme which details how to call leave requests over a date range.
 Please note that some aspects of the API service are subject to review.

 Notice about the use of data